lagerratrobe/lagerratrobe.github.io/_posts/2022-05-16-Basic-API-Parsing.md

 > `street=3305+160th+Ave+SE&city=Bellevue&state=WA&benchmark=2020&format=json`

-The request parameters are further broken down into parts which are separated by an ampersand "&" symbol.
+The request parameters are further broken down into parts which are separated by an ampersand, "&", symbol.
 If we want to better understand how the API works, we can look at the [documentation](https://geocoding.geo.census.gov/geocoder/Geocoding_Services_API.html/).
-Doing that will inform us about what is expected in each parameter of the request.
-It will also tell us that the API can work in a both a single record lookup, or in a batch mode.
+Doing so will tell what is expected in each parameter of the request.
+It will also tell us that the API can work in a a single record mode, or in a batch mode.
 Batch mode is outside the scope of this article, but might be fun to try, if you're interested.
-Coming back to the parameters though, we can see the following:
+Coming back to our parameters though, we can see the following:

 ```
 street=3305+160th+Ave+SE&